-The Office of Federal Contract Compliance Programs (OFCCP), in partnership with the White House Initiative on Historically Black Colleges and Universities (the Initiative), is developing outreach and recruitment avenues between federal contractors and Historically Black Colleges and Universities (HBCUs) to offer resources to fill internships, apprenticeships, and entry-level jobs.
+The Office of Federal Contract Compliance Programs (OFCCP), is developing outreach and recruitment avenues between federal contractors and Historically Black Colleges and Universities (HBCUs) to offer resources to fill internships, apprenticeships, and entry-level jobs.

 The mission of this partnership is to provide federal contractors with fruitful resources to increase the representation of minorities and women in career-level jobs.